-Hosting a baby item drive is a great way for your group to tangibly support your local pregnancy and parenting support organizations (i.e. pregnancy resource centers, maternity homes).
+Hosting a baby item drive is a great way for your group to tangibly support your local pregnancy and parenting support organizations (i.e. pregnancy help organizations, maternity homes).
 They’re commonly called “Diaper Drives,” but diapers only scratch the surface of what can be donated to moms in need.
-You can choose to collect and donate the items to your local pregnancy resource center, or keep the items to then be distributed to pregnant and parenting students whom you meet in your outreach.
+You can choose to collect and donate the items to your local pregnancy help organization, or keep the items to then be distributed to pregnant and parenting students whom you meet in your outreach.

 Baby item drives are easy and fun!
 Start planning your drive today with these steps.

-- Locate a maternity home or pregnancy resource center in your area to send your donations and find out what they need.
+- Locate a maternity home or pregnancy help organization in your area to send your donations and find out what they need.

 - Google can help you find a local center.